rsnodgrass/hassio-addons/lutron-radiora1/README.md

 2. Find the "Lutron RadioRA 1 SmartThings Gateway" in the add-ons and click Install

-3. Follow HomeMation's instructions on how to add the SmartApp and Device Handler in SmartThings.
+3. Follow Homemations instructions on how to add the SmartApp and Device Handler in SmartThings.
 You can manage the SmartApp and Device Handler via the [SmartThings Groovy IDE](https://graph.api.smartthings.com/).

 ### Configuration